Leptin The Primary Fat Loss Hormone

 In this case, some leptin is required for fat burning.

 But you can’t really consider those with zero leptin in the same boat as those with low leptin or leptin resistance in terms of treatment requirements.

 So, if you are someone with leptin resistance meaning you have high leptin levels and the inability to lose weight, do you really want to lower your leptin levels?

 Yes, but only slightly and only for a short period of time.

-This drop in leptin still maintains a relatively high leptin level (which is required for fat burning) but one which is lower than your "old" leptin level.
+This drop in leptin still maintains a relatively high leptin level (which is required for fat burning) but one that is lower than your “old” leptin level.

 Lowering the leptin level here helps to IMPROVE leptin sensitivity while simultaneously keeping the leptin level somewhat high to help stimulate both metabolism and fat burn.